snake-fan/KnowAct/docs/UserSimulator.md

 Intent coverage checks are quality checks.
 The answer should carry the core stance of the **Simulator Answer Intent**, such as uncertainty, partial knowledge, misconception, or ability boundary.
 Weak coverage should be recorded in debug trace and may trigger regeneration or fallback.

 A generated answer that violates the **Visibility Boundary** must not become visible to the **Tested Agent**.

+Regeneration feedback may include concise blocking safety reasons, intent-coverage gaps, and retry guidance.
+It must not include hidden evidence ids, mastery labels, full hidden state, raw maps, or benchmark-author debug details in the material sent to the generator.

 ## Safe Fallback